thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 A small startup recently migrated its infrastructure to the Azure cloud.
 However, they didn’t configure proper security controls.
 As a result:

-- A developer accidentally exposed sensitive data stored in an S3 bucket (AWS) or Cloud Storage (GCP) to the public.
+- A developer accidentally exposed sensitive data stored in an Azure Storage to the public.
 - An attacker gained access to the cloud environment using stolen credentials because MFA was not enabled.
 - The company incurred unexpected costs due to unauthorized resource usage, as there were no billing alerts or monitoring in place.